alvsanand/distributed-tracing-workshop/docs/laboratory-03/README.md

 5. Next, click in one of the ```logs``` trace on the right side.
     ![Logs trace](./img/logs-trace.png)

-::: tip This is the end
+::: tip This is the END!!!

 You have reached the end of the workshop.
+I expect that you have now a good overview of [Distributed Tracing](https://opentracing.io/docs/overview/what-is-tracing/) and [Jaeguer](https://www.jaegertracing.io/).
+For sure, you are more confident in being able to use tracing in your new developments.

-I hope you have learn a little bit about [Distributed Tracing](https://opentracing.io/docs/overview/what-is-tracing/) and enjoy doing the different laboratories of this workshop.
+Finally, I expect that you have enjoyed doing the different laboratories of this workshop because this was designed no do so.

 *Thanks dude!*